rock-solid/wordpress-mobile-pack/readme.txt

 * Loading the desktop theme on a supported mobile device (even though the Wordpress Mobile Pack plugin is active)
 * Inconsistent switching between the desktop and the Wordpress Mobile Pack theme

-If you find yourself in one of these situation, please read [the docs](http://support.appticles.com/hc/en-us/articles/201795202-Optimizing-Cache-Plugins-for-Wordpress-Mobile-Pack) and make the appropiate settings on your cache plugin.
+If you find yourself in one of these situation, please read [the docs](http://support.appticles.com/hc/en-us/articles/201795202-Optimizing-Cache-Plugins-for-Wordpress-Mobile-Pack) and make the appropriate settings on your cache plugin.

 == Roadmap ==

 Our roadmap currently includes:

+* Fully customizable menus with categories, posts, pages and links
-* Integrating with Disqus
+* Integrating with the most popular multi-language plugins
-* RTL support
 * Localization.
 Please contact us if you can help by translating the mobile web application's text into your language.
+* Support for password protected posts.
 * Integrating with the most popular forms plugins
+* Integrating with Disqus

-== Known issues and limitations for v2.1 ==
+== Known issues and limitations for v2.0+ ==

-* V2.1 of the mobile web app doesn't include support for forms.
+* V2.0+ of the mobile web app doesn't include support for forms.
 We are looking for a way to recreate forms inside the mobile web application and integrate with various plugins.
-* Iframes are not currently supported because of scrolling issues on iPhone.
+* Iframes and embed codes are partially supported.
+Embed codes are allowed for YouTube, Vimeo, Daily Motion, Soundcloud, Instagram, Wistia, Flickrit and Spreaker.
+If you need support for other media content embed codes, please contact us.
 * The mobile web app doesn't include user authentication.
 If your blog settings enable comments only for logged in users, they will be disabled in the mobile web app.
 * For now, supported mobile browsers include Safari, Google Chrome, Android's native browser, Internet Explorer 10 and Firefox (as of 2.0.2).
-Support for other mobile browsers such as Opera will be added in the following versions.
 * Only featured images from your blog posts are displayed as thumbnails in the list of posts.
 Images integrated in a post's content are displayed only on the details page for that post.

 == Repositories ==